mh-godot/godot-next/README.md

   4. the modified godot-next-plugin.gd file to add and remove your node from the editor.
   5. the modified README.md file to add your node to the description of the repository's content.

-10. Submit a pull request to the original repository.
+10. Submit a pull request to the original repository

+If you would like to make edits to an existing node, don't forget to add your name to the list of contributors within that node's script.

+If possible, please try to create working scripts for each version of the engine supported by the branches.
+One way that you as a community member can help is by porting existing nodes from one engine version to another.

+If you find any problems with a particular plugin or have suggestions for improving it and would like to launch a discussion, please create an Issue and mention one of the active developers associated with it (you can click on the file and then click on the History button to see a list of commits that have edited the file.
+Common usernames will give you an idea of who to mention).

 That's it!
 I hope you've got ideas of what you'd like to share with others.

-Also, if you would like to make edits to an existing node, don't forget to add your name to the list of contributors within that node's script.

-If you find any problems with a particular plugin or have suggestions for improving it and would like to launch a discussion, please create an Issue and mention one of the active developers associated with it (you can click on the file and then click on the History button to see a list of commits that have edited the file.
-Common usernames will give you an idea of who to mention).

 # Nodes